akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Preprocessing.md

 1. As the simulations demand significant computational power, a remote connection to the cluster of the Chair of Structural Analysis is provided where the simulations are executed.
 2. GiD provides limited user control over modeling options and output parameter settings when compared to directly working with the ProjectParameter file.

-The changes that need to be carried out in ProjectParameter.json and how to run the simulation in the cluster are explained on the next page [Solving](Solving.md).
+The changes that need to be carried out in ProjectParameter.json and how to run the simulation in the cluster are explained on the next page [Simulation setup and run](Simulation_setup_and_run.md).